 Satisfying the locals need for a good pizza, the other place to go for pretty good pizza, besides Epcot, is Disney Springs.

-Blaze: Apparently soon to be the “best pizza” around, Blaze is gaining some major traction as the place to go for pizza.
+Blaze: Apparently the “best pizza” around, Blaze is gaining some major traction as the place to go for pizza.
 The Chipotle or Piadas of pizza, you can build your pizza with a variety of sauces, toppings and everything gets cooked in about 5 minutes… so really the quality of this pizza is limited only by your ability to know what you like and combine it on a pizza to perfection.
 You can do a half and half order so you can share this pizza with a friend as well.
 You also get gluten free pizza options here.

 Pizza at Walt Disney World Review

 So there it is.
 This list is by no means a comprehensive list of all the pizza options, but it will give you your go to place in each park when the pizza cravings strike.
 Be forewarned… if it’s not on this list, it didn’t make the cut for good reason.
-Let us know if you find somewhere spectacular that makes our cute for speed and cost:) Thanks!
+Let us know if you find somewhere spectacular that makes our pizza cut for speed and cost:) Thanks!